aydimir95/aydrafting-blog/content/posts/Post №1.md

 - **MVVM + WPF**: set data on the ViewModel; the dialog updates automatically.

 - For creating sheets, you need a **valid title block type** (`OST_TitleBlocks`).

+> These tutorials were inspired by the work of [Aussie BIM Guru](https://www.youtube.com/@AussieBIMGuru).
+If you’re looking for a deeper dive into the topics, check out his channel for detailed explanations.